About me

 Real

-This story is unembellished and, one could say, "typically German".
-It is my answer to questions such as "Why are you doing this?" and "How did you become an executive counselor?"
+This story is unadorned and, one could say, "typically German".
+She is my answer to questions like “Why are you doing this?”
+“How did you become an executive coach?”

-I was a typical child of the German rural middle class.
-Pocket money was only given for good grades.
+I was a typical child of the southern German middle class.
+Pocket money was only available for good grades.
 Hard work and performance meant security.
-I spent my weekends at the age of 7 serving beer in my parents' restaurant.
-And my mother's favourite phrase was: "Pull yourself together."
+I spent the weekends at the age of 7, serving beer in my parents' restaurants.
+And my mother's favorite sentence was, "Pull yourself together."

 My childhood taught me: you have to be tough.
 You don't get anything for free.
 Working because it's fun?
 Feeling secure and valued without having done anything in return?
 The idea was unthinkable - at least for my parents.
 But I didn't want to settle for that.